Forensics-Lab/ReadFS/readme.md

 [+] Page Data Checksum: DDA05B730320F31C
 <<=======================================================>>
 ```
-You can do the exact same thing with the Checkpoint:
+## Checkpoint
+The information stored in the Checkpoint can be extracted using the command bellow:
 ```cmd
 $> py main.py -f path/to/file.001 -bi checkpoint
 ```